BhaveshGujar111/Linux-Commands-Using-Flutter-Application/README.md

 # Run-Service-Start-Stop-Commands-Using-Flutter-Application

-The application is designed to be user-friendly and intuitive, allowing users to easily run any Linux command they need using flutter application in windows and linux.
+The application is designed to be user-friendly and intuitive, allowing users to easily run any service command they need using flutter application in windows and cross-platform.

 <h2>Getting Started</h2>